taha-parsayan/Feature-Selection-for-Alzheimer-s-Disease-Classification-Using-Support-Vector-Machine/README.md

 ## Key Results (will be updated when the paper is published)

 ### Feature Selection
-- Significant ROIs identified for both SUVR and volume features across AD vs. MCI and MCI vs. NC groups.
+- Significant ROIs were identified for both SUVR and volume features across AD vs. MCI and MCI vs. NC groups.

 ### Classification
 - Performance metrics for AD vs. MCI and MCI vs. NC: